abinit/abinit/doc/tutorial/basepar.md

 inherently sequential parts will dominate parallel parts, and give a limitation to the maximal speedup that can be achieved.

+This tutorial describes only basic possibilities of parallel computing with ABINIT.
+After reading this basic tutorial, you will likely benefit to read other tutorials related to parallelism in ABINIT.
+This will be explained later.

 ## Generalities

 With the broad availability of multi-core processors, everybody now has a